Disclosure/ Privacy Policy

 Google Analytics – this service tracks Website usage and provides information such as referring websites and user actions on the Website.
 Google Analytics may capture your IP address, but no other personal information is captured by Google Analytics.
 Please see Google’s privacy policy for more information.

 Kit – this service is used for the delivery of email updates and newsletters.
-We store your name and email address for purposes of delivering such communications.
+We store your name and email address for the purpose of delivering such communications.
 Please refer to Kit’s privacy policy for further information.

 Links to other websites